History of special relativity: Mass and energy

 Einstein (1906) showed that the inertia of energy (mass–energy equivalence) is a necessary and sufficient condition for the conservation of the center of mass theorem.
 On that occasion, he noted that the formal mathematical content of Poincaré's paper on the center of mass (1900b) and his own paper were mainly the same, although the physical interpretation was different in light of relativity.

 Kurd von Mosengeil (1906) by extending Hasenöhrl's calculation of black-body radiation in a cavity, derived the same expression for the additional mass of a body due to electromagnetic radiation as Hasenöhrl.
-Hasenöhrl's idea was that the mass of bodies included a contribution from the electromagnetic field, he imagined a body as a cavity containing light.
+Hasenöhrl's idea was that the mass of a body included a contribution from the electromagnetic field; he imagined a body as a cavity containing light.
 His relationship between mass and energy, like all other pre-Einstein ones, contained incorrect numerical prefactors (see Electromagnetic mass).
 Eventually Planck (1907) derived the mass–energy equivalence in general within the framework of special relativity, including the binding forces within matter.
 He acknowledged the priority of Einstein's 1905 work on $E=mc^2$, but Planck judged his own approach as more general than Einstein's.